-Discus fish swimming frantically in the tank is a resultant effect of stress due to poor water conditions (ammonia build-up, fluctuating pH level, nitrite level), irregular tank water temperature, overcrowding, parasitic infestation.
+Discus fish swimming frantically in the tank is a resultant effect of stress due to poor water conditions (ammonia build-up, fluctuating pH level, nitrite level), irregular tank water temperature, overcrowding, and parasitic infestation.

 To mitigate the cause of stress, test the tank water ammonia, nitrite, and pH levels as well as the temperature, then change the water, and observe the behavior of your Discus.

 Discus darting and dashing around in the tank is a response to stress.
-Poor water conditions, overstocking the tank, overfeeding, fluctuations in water temperature are some of the reasons why Discus can be stressed.
+Poor water conditions, overstocking the tank, overfeeding, and fluctuations in water temperature are some of the reasons why Discus can be stressed.
 It is important to identify the stressors and remove them before they deal any more damage.